Civil Litigation, Civil Rights, Employment & Commercial Law, Insurance Litigation

 - Ralph Losey, Esq., https://e-discoveryteam.com/2011/08/31/case-where-it-tech’s-fast-talk-had-zero-persuasive-value-with-judge/

-Mr. Bagnell says, “The suit has been validated already in our view, as the the company's conduct shows a pre-suit awareness of the defect."
+Mr. Bagnell says, “The suit has been validated already in our view, as the the company's conduct shows a pre-suit awareness of defects.
+My clients are fortunate to be alive."

 In the underlying case, Mr. Bagnell won a $4.2 million unanimous jury verdict in 2008 against the New Haven Register, on all counts, for wrongful termination, when his client was fired for refusing to lie under oath in a legal proceeding.

-The entire proceeding against the employer and its insurance company AIG, spanned 12 years.
+The overall proceeding against the Register and its insurance company AIG, spanned 12 years.

 The same year, he obtained judgment on behalf of a maritime inventor on all seven counts of an intellectual property, unfair trade practices, and trademark infringement case against Lewmar, Inc., one of the world's largest manufacturers of marine equipment and accessories.
 His client had invented a revolutionary one-handed sailing winch handle, which won international awards for its ingenuity and quality.
-It was almost immediately copied by a corporate partner and other competitors.
-The case spanned seven years, again demonstrating Mr. Bagnell's dedication to his client's interests. https://www.sailingworld.com/gear/composite-onetouch-winch-handle-dax-labs
+It was almost immediately copied by a corporate partner and other competitors. https://www.sailingworld.com/gear/composite-onetouch-winch-handle-dax-labs

 Jeff has obtained precedent-setting decisions in many other areas of practice including wrongful discharge, the Family and Medical Leave Act, spoliation of electronic evidence, and E-discovery.
 Among other many successful results for clients, with attorney Scott Lucas he obtained a $17.4 million arbitration award in December 2012 on behalf of five former executives of a public life sciences company, who were denied certain change in control benefits following a merger in November 2008.